Breaking ActiveCouch in Fun and Inventive Ways

 end

-The instance is yielded into the proc in case you'd like to do any calculations based on that.
+The instance is yielded into the proc in case you want to base the calculation on it.

-When you declare a type for a document attribute, ActiveCouch now tries to convert the value from the document into a native Ruby type.
-For example, if you declared that your class had an attribute called created_at that was a datetime you'd now get an instance of Time when you access that attribute.
-Previously you'd have got a String.
+When you declare a type for a document attribute, ActiveCouch now tries to convert the value from the document into the corresponding Ruby type.
+For example, if you declare a :datetime attribute, you'll get a Time instance back instead of a String:

 class Person < ActiveCouch::Base